Skip to main content

 write_info_to_file(cocktail)

-A consumer DAG runs whenever the dataset(s) it is scheduled on is updated by a producer task, rather than running on a time-based schedule.
-For example, if you have a DAG that should run when the INSTRUCTIONS and INFO datasets are updated, you define the DAG's schedule using the names of those two datasets.
+A consumer DAG runs whenever the asset(s) it is scheduled on is updated by a producer task, rather than running on a time-based schedule.
+For example, if you have a DAG that should run when the INSTRUCTIONS and INFO assets are updated, you define the DAG's schedule using the names of those two assets.

-Any DAG that is scheduled with a dataset is considered a consumer DAG even if that DAG doesn't actually access the referenced dataset.
-In other words, it's up to you as the DAG author to correctly reference and use datasets.
+Any DAG that is scheduled with an asset is considered a consumer DAG even if that DAG doesn't actually access the referenced asset.
+In other words, it's up to you as the DAG author to correctly reference and use assets.

 @task